cmdcolin/oddgenes/README.md

 See [count_fasta_letters.pl](count_fasta_letters.pl) for a script to count this.
 The UCSC hg38.fa.gz does not have any non-ACGTN letters.

-### rs SNP identifiers occuring in multiple places
+### rs SNP identifiers occurring in multiple places

 Due to how dbSNP is created (based on alignments), an rs ID can occur in multiple places on the genome https://www.biostars.org/p/2323/